 Buying a House with Foundation Problems

 When buying a house, some compromises may be necessary.
 You might not find a home at your budgeted price point.
 Or the home might not be close to your kids’ school.
-Or you might not find a house with the basement you really hoped for.
+Or you might not find a house with the screened in patio you really hoped for.
 Eventually, however, you might overlook one or two things and just close the deal.

 Therefore, before buying a home, it pays to do due diligence.
 This means looking for signs of foundation issues and assessing their home foundation repair costs.